Microsoft Excel files are generally accessible, but accessibility can be enhanced by the following

 - Avoid using blank cells for formatting purposes.
 It is generally better to use other formatting tools such as adjusting column width or height.

-- Make sure headers for columns and rows are labeled as in a data table.
+- Label all headers for columns and rows are labeled as in a data table.
 Use white text to add headers that might be distracting to sighted users.

 - Use the formatting options in line charts to create different types of dotted lines to facilitate legibility for color blind users.